ietf-llc/IASA2-Retrospective/MeetingNetworkAssessment/IETF-122-BoF-Agenda.md

 ## Agenda
 1. 0:00 - 0:10 -- Welcome and Note Well

-2. 0:10 - 0:45 -- Problem Statement
+2. 0:10 - 0:50 -- Current state
-* 15 Mins - Jay Daly - Detailed overview of all meeting costs
+* 15 Mins - The IETF Network, what is provided and how (Joe Clarke)
+    * The different networks
+    * The kit
+    * External connectivity and addressing
+    * Monitoring, data collection and deletion
-* 15 Mins - Sean Croghan - Overview of how the network is setup and operated
+* 15 Mins - Brief history of the NOC, current structure and how it operates (Sean Croghan)
-* 5 Mins - Name TBD - Current meeting network requirements

-3. 0:45 - 1:40 -- Exploring the Future
-* 5 Mins - Name TBD - Wired network & upstream connectivity
-* 10 Mins - Name TBD - Wireless LAN
+    * The Jim era
+    * Volunteers, Linespeed, Meetecho and their roles
+    * Site visits, pre-meeting venue visits
+    * Meeting setup, meeting operations, helpdesk, teardown
+    * In-between meeting calls, equipment management, strategic retreats
-* 10 Mins - Name TBD - Hackathon network
+* 10 Mins - Process by which the NOC decides what it provides (TBD)

+3. 0:50 - 1:50 - Key questions
+* 20 Mins - What is the purpose of the IETF network?
+(TBD)
+    * Just a conference network?
+    * A showcase for the quality of our standards?
+    * A platform for experimentation and development of new protocols?
+    * A test of the cutting edge?
+* 20 Mins - What networks need to be provided where?
+(TBD)
+    * All of the networks across the whole venue or specific networks in limited areas?
+    * Do we still need an IETF network in the main hotel(s)?
+* 20 Mins - Who/how do we decide what the specific features and expectations are of the IETF network?
+(TBD)
+* 20 Mins - What is the best NOC to deliver this?
+(TBD)
+    * All contractors or the current mix of contractors and volunteers?
+    * Volunteers as the bridge between the NOC and the IETF community?
-* 10 Mins - Name TBD - Protocol experiments
+* 20 Mins - How is the NOC "managed"?
+(TBD)
-* 10 Mins - Name TBD - User problem reporting & transparency
-* 10 Mins - Name TBD - Live network dashboard & post-meeting assessment
+    * How does the NOC relate to the volunteer IETF leadership structure (i.e. the IESG) or is it solely a contracted function under the LLC?
+    * How are the volunteers found, selected and managed?

-5. 1:40 - 2:00 -- Discussion & Next Steps
+5. 1:50 - 2:00 -- Wrap-up & Next Steps
-* Open discussion
+* 5 mins - Wrap-up (Jason Livingood)
-* Explore consensus on alternatives to potentially take to wider community discussion or other next steps
+* 5 mins - Explore consensus on alternatives to potentially take to wider community discussion or other next steps (Jason Livingood)

 ## Links to the mailing list, draft charter if any, relevant Internet-Drafts, etc.
    - Mailing List: https://www.ietf.org/mailman/listinfo/admin-discuss